Future of testing is about letting the computer do it

 Computers are astonishingly fast - and yet, we use little of their computing power to test our products.
 In this session, let's look at how that might change.

 Computers are astonishingly fast - and yet, we use little of their computing power to test our products.
-Most teams still rely solely on example-based tests - tests that rely on providing a specific input and expecting a specific output.
+Most teams rely solely on example-based tests - tests executing a predefined input and expecting a pre-defined output.
 In that case, the computer cannot help much besides running all the examples.

 However, there is a host of testing techniques that can help us make our software more reliable with less toil.

-Be the end I hope you come out inspired - maybe even provoked - to try these techniques!
+By the end, I hope you come out inspired - maybe even provoked - to try these techniques!